teuben/teunix/docs/astronomy-on-ubuntu.md

 ## Less nice things about Ubuntu

 * snaps and flatpaks (appimage work a lot better ) - but this is controversial.
-I'll devote a whole section on this below.
+I'll devote a whole section on these universal binaries below.

 * related to xdg-open: when you install certain new packages, sometimes this will bump the program you had before and you loved.
 I've been unpleasantly bitten by this a few times.
 My JPG's were opened by gwenview, when I installed krita, suddenly by this krita editor.
-WTF.
 Now where again is this mime-type list and how do you edit it?
 This will sadly depend onthe distro.
 Kubuntu is different from Ubuntu. grrr.